buzzqw/TUS/OBSS/markdown-separati/en/16-feats.md

 In case of magical diseases, any opposition check is made with 3d6 + sum of Common Trait points + Wisdom.

-The energy comes from the hands (it doesn't matter if there are gloves) and is applied with a Touch Attack.
+The energy comes from the hands (it doesn' \*\*t matter if there are gloves) and is applied with a Touch Attack.

 Fortitude Saving Throw DC 10 + sum of Traits in common with the Patron + Wisdom to avoid the effect.
 2 Actions.